intel/QAT_Engine/docs/limitations.md

   OpenSSL at higher thread counts can produce *worse* performance, due to issues in the way OpenSSL handles higher thread counts.
 Check for `native_queued_spin_lock_slowpath()` consuming CPU process idle time, and see the OpenSSL GitHub issues and web articles below.
+* Nginx Handshake Performance in OpenSSL3.0 is slightly slower compared to OpenSSL 1.1.1.
+The same behaviour is observed in OpenSSL_SW as well.
+PRF and HKDF are not offloaded via QAT Engine due to the issue [OpenSSL#21622][5]
+* Performance scaling is not linear in QAT2.0 supported platforms in ECDSA and chacha-poly algorithms.

   Articles: